-- Facilitated a change of leadership.
-During fiscal year 2013, Dr. Thomson resigned as our President and Chief Executive Officer and Mr. Levine was appointed as President and Chief Executive Officer.
-Additionally, Ms. Londy and Mr. Ragusa were each promoted to new executive positions. - Increased base salaries.
+- Increased base salaries.
 As described further below, the base salaries of certain of our NEOs were moderately increased.
-Certain other NEOs had larger increases to base salary either as a result of a promotion or to make them more competitive based on market data reviewed by the Compensation Committee.
+Certain other NEOs had larger increases to base salary either as a result of a promotion or to make them more competitive based on market data reviewed by the Compensation Committee. - Funded the bonus pool for annual cash incentive awards for executives at approximately 110.8% of the target level established at the beginning of the year.
+The Compensation Committee determined that the fiscal 2014 annual cash incentive award payouts to the executives, including NEOs, collectively, would equal 110.8% of the total target award opportunity for the executives, including NEOs, as a whole.
+Each NEO's annual bonus was tied solely to Company performance.
+Accordingly, for fiscal 2014, each NEO received 110.8% of his or her target bonus award opportunity based on Company performance. - Approved equity awards to address competitive market concerns, satisfy our retention objectives, and reward individual performance during fiscal 2014.
+In fiscal 2014, the Compensation Committee increased the size of our NEOs' equity awards relative to prior years, taking into consideration the fact that, consistent with our compensation philosophy, such awards further increase the NEOs' stake in the Company, thereby reinforcing their incentive to manage our business as owners and subjecting a significant portion of their total compensation to Company performance.

-- No payment of annual cash incentive awards under our Performance Bonus Plan for fiscal 2013.
-The Compensation Committee determined that the bonus pool would not be funded under the Performance Bonus Plan for fiscal 2013 because none of the annual Company performance goals required for funding were met.
-Because the Company performance goals were not met, for fiscal 2013, no portion of the funded target award opportunity was paid to any NEO. - Approved equity awards to address competitive market concerns, satisfy our retention objectives, and reward individual performance during fiscal 2013.
-In fiscal 2013, the Compensation Committee increased the size of our NEOs' equity awards relative to prior years, taking into consideration the fact that, consistent with our compensation philosophy, such awards further increase the NEOs' stake in the Company, thereby reinforcing their incentive to manage our business as owners and subjecting a significant portion of their total compensation to Company performance.
-Equity awards align with our growth strategy and provide significant leverage if our growth objectives are achieved, and, in addition, place a significant portion of executive compensation at risk if our business strategy and results do not result in returns to our stockholders. - Approved a new performance-based equity program.
-The Compensation Committee approved the 2013 MSU Program, which is designed to further tie NEO compensation to performance over a three-year period as awards only vest based on performance at the end of performance periods ending at fiscal year-end 2014 and 2015.
-The program uses the Russell 2000 index as a performance benchmark and requires that the Company's TSR exceed that of the Russell 2000 in order for a certain number of shares to be earned by each participating executive, including participating NEOs, on a sliding scale based on how much the Russell 2000 benchmark is exceeded, up to a maximum of 150% of the target number of shares. - Determined no equity awards were earned in fiscal 2013 under the 2012 PSU Program.
-For fiscal 2013, the Compensation Committee determined that the vesting requirements outlined in the 2012 PSU Program for awards granted in fiscal 2012 were not met, and the PSUs associated with the performance period ending with fiscal 2013 were cancelled. - Maintained the same compensation peer group we used for fiscal 2012 in fiscal 2013.
-The Compensation Committee determined to make no changes to the peer group because it (a) includes a sufficiently large number of peers to maintain the quality of the data sample and mitigate the impact of any outliers, (b) reflects peer group selection criteria which is appropriately aligned to those of our growing Company, and (c) includes a group of reference peers for the purpose of providing key labor market compensation data and an understanding of the compensation practices of larger industry companies. - Reaffirmed the Company's stock ownership requirements for our executive officers and non-employee directors by requiring mandatory ownership levels rather than merely suggested guidelines. - Maintained our "clawback" policy.
-The Compensation Committee determined to maintain the same expanded recoupment policy (which is reflected in both our Performance Bonus Plan and 2007 Incentive Award Plan) which includes potential recoupment of performance-based or incentive compensation paid to executive officers if the Company is required to restate its financial results or materially reduce publicly disclosed backlog figures, in the event the compensation received by such executive officers is greater than would have been paid or awarded if calculated based on the restated financial results or the materially reduced backlog figures.
+- Approved a new performance-based equity program for fiscal 2014.
+The Compensation Committee approved the 2014 MSU Program, which is designed to further tie NEO compensation to performance over two-year and three-year periods as awards only vest based on performance at the end of performance periods ending at fiscal year-end 2015 and 2016.
+The program again uses the Russell 2000 index as a performance benchmark and requires that the Company's TSR meet that of the Russell 2000 in order for the target number of shares to be earned by each participating executive, including participating NEOs.
+The actual shares earned will be calculated on a sliding scale based on stock price performance above and below the Russell 2000 benchmark, up to a maximum of 150% of the target number of shares. - Determined no equity awards were earned in fiscal 2014 for the first performance period under the 2013 MSU Program.
+For fiscal 2014, the Compensation Committee determined that the vesting requirements outlined for the first performance period under the 2013 MSU Program for awards granted in fiscal 2013 were not met, and the MSUs associated with the performance period ending with fiscal 2014 were cancelled. - Maintained the same compensation peer group we used for fiscal 2013 in fiscal 2014.
+The Compensation Committee determined to make no changes to the peer group because it (a) includes a sufficiently large number of peers to maintain the quality of the data sample and mitigate the impact of any outliers, (b) reflects peer group selection criteria which is appropriately aligned to those of our growing Company, and (c) includes a group of reference peers for the purpose of providing key labor market compensation data and an understanding of the compensation practices of larger industry companies. - Strengthened Company's stock ownership requirements for our executive officers and non-employee directors by increasing mandatory ownership levels.
+The Compensation Committee amended the requirements with respect to our executive officers to require that our CEO own shares equal to at least three times his base salary and that each of our other NEOs own shares equal to at least one times his or her base salary.